pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 ## Deploying a Container to Kubernetes

-**In this section**, we'll run our first container on Kubernetes.
-We'll work with a docker image that already has content in it.
-One of the things that makes containers easy and helpful is you can obtain images with software that's been pre-packaged and ready to run... that simplifies the usual effort to install and configure software.
+**In this section**, we'll *run* our first container on Kubernetes.
+We'll work with a "Docker Container image" that already has content in it.
+One of the things that makes containers easy and helpful is you can obtain images with software that's been pre-packaged and ready to run.
+That simplifies the usual effort to install and configure software.

 ## Task 1: Deploy an "nginx" web server

-In this section we'll deploy an **nginx** web server.
+In this section we'll deploy an **nginx** web server (*kubectl run*).

 ```